-The Canada Revenue Agency (CRA) sends out letters every year to people it is going to audit.
-According to sources around 30,000 such letters are sent out every year and can scare some of the taxpayers who receive this dreaded communication.
+The Canada Revenue Agency (CRA) sends out letters every year to people it will audit.
+According to sources, around 30,000 such letters are sent out every year and can scare some taxpayers who receive this dreaded communication.

-It can be alarming to know that you are going to be audited, but most tax experts say it is not something to be fearful of if you have filled your taxes accurately and have nothing to hide.
+It can be alarming to know that you will be audited, but most tax experts say it is not something to be fearful of if you have filled your taxes accurately and have nothing to hide.

-However, the auditing process is comparatively lesser for those paying personal income taxes compared with company auditing, and most salaried Canadians won’t face a personal tax audit.
+However, the auditing process is comparatively less for those paying personal income taxes than company auditing, and most salaried Canadians won’t face a personal tax audit.
 The CRA usually chooses filings that are not complete or those that raise questions.

 Often the review ends when the taxpayer submits the information required.
-However, if a taxpayer doesn’t respond to the CRA, it can lead to fines and additional taxes based on the information the CRA has received.
+However, if a taxpayer doesn’t respond to the CRA, it can lead to fines and additional taxes based on the CRA’s information.

 A pre-assessment review can take place before a notice of assessment is given.
-In contrast, a processing review happens after the notice of assessment is issued, usually between August and December.
+In contrast, a processing review happens after the assessment announcement is issued, usually between August and December.

-It is essential to save all receipts you have from your tax returns for at least six years and being prepared for any questions the CRA may have on your financial dealings.
+It is essential to save all receipts from your tax returns for at least six years and be prepared for any questions the CRA may have on your financial dealings.

 If you find yourself being a recipient of a letter from the CRA, remember these steps:

 - Don’t panic.
 Read the letter carefully and understand what the CRA is looking for.
 You can resolve the issue only if you know what the problem is.